herrera-ignacio/javascript-interview-questions/README.md

 # Javascript Interview Questions

-These are example questions for interviews, that allow further discussion and exploration in a multiple high-level topics from basic to advanced levels.
+These are example questions for interviews that allow further discussion and exploration in multiple topics from a high-level perspective to an in-depth analysis.

 * [Scope](scope/README.md)
 * [Hoisting](hoisting/README.md)